Google Data Studio Tutorial

 data studio

-To view click “View” in the upper corner.
+To view click on “View” in the upper corner.
 This will switch you from Editor mode to Viewer mode.

 Voilà!